MarcoGorelli/wound-ignite/how-to-submit.md

-   make sure to remove the TODO line if it's there! to get the best candidates, run the notebook `find-best-from-cv` copy and paste the best candidates into the combine notebook
+   make sure to remove the TODO line if it's there! to get the best candidates, run the notebook `find-best-from-cv` copy and paste the best candidates into the combine notebook make sure to compare with `check-naive-cv` notebook results
 8. run the combine notebook: `kaggle kernels push -p combine`
 9. run the submit notebook: `kaggle kernels push -p submit`
 10. final check: `kaggle kernels push -p final-check`